mbendtsen/touch_issue_net_core/README.md

 1. Build and run
 1. Touch/tap the white area.

 Expected: Two events should be shown in the black box, PreviewMouseDown and PreviewTouchDown.
+Touch scrolling does not work.

 Actual: One event is shown, PreviewMouseDown.

 # Making it work in .NET Framework.